 We especially enjoyed our time with Mariah during the Wetland activity.
 Mariah can normally be found working in the animal husbandry and environmental education departments.
 She was a wealth of knowledge and was even the one who tipped us off to one of the parks we visited while in Gastonia.
 Look for Mariah when you visit, you’ll learn a lot from her!

-When you arrive, you’ll be greeted by a huge fella (or gal, we skipped a formal introduction) in the lobby.
-Here you’ll find the ticket counter.
+In the lobby you’ll find the ticket counter.
 Tickets are under $10 and do not include the planetarium show.
 Please check the website for current ticket prices.

 Next, you’ll visit the Mineral exhibit.
 My children love what they refer to as “beautifuls,” so this exhibit was a huge hit.
 My son was disappointed to learn though, that there were no huge diamonds on display.
 Me too, kid.
 Me too!